Trip info

 Everest Cho La Pass Trek is an incredible three-week adventure to the Himalayas that combines the iconic Everest Cho La Pass journey with the breathtaking beauty of the Gokyo Valley, taking you across the challenging Cho La Pass at 5,420 meters.
 This trek offers many unique experiences, from exploring enchanting Gokyo Valley to marveling at the serene Gokyo Lakes, hiking up Gokyo Ri for spectacular vistas, and ascending to the iconic viewpoint, Kalapathar.

 The Everest Cho La Pass Trek perfectly blends adventure, natural beauty, and cultural immersion, offering all-in-one experiences.
 The trek begins from the lower hills & heads up by the banks of the Dudh Kosi River on your way to the bustling town of Namche and the Sagarmatha National Park.
 In addition, you don’t have to be a skilled climber, but the Everest Cho La Pass Trek require some level of fitness to enjoy the trails.
-This 20-day Everest Cho La Pass trek offers a chance to visit major highlights of the Everest region such as Namche, Gokyo, Gokyo Ri, Everest Base Camp, Kalapathar, Tengboche whilst avoiding the crowds.
-Thus, trekkers prefer this itinerary instead of the other due to the level of solitude and views it offers.

-Similarly, your trip is well-crafted with well-placed walks focusing not only on reaching the destination but also on being safe and comfortable throughout the trip.
-Our well-placed itinerary also allows for gradual altitude gain, ensuring higher success and an easier walk.
-Similarly, our acclimatization plan includes 2 days during the trip at Namche and Machermo, letting trekkers adapt to the increasing altitude and minimize the risk of altitude-related issues.
-So, the Everest Cho La Pass itinerary provided by AlpineTrav is quite different, allowing a chance to visit the Everest region but with a different perspective.
+The Everest Cho La Pass itinerary provided by AlpineTrav is quite different, allowing a chance to visit the Everest region but with a different perspective.
 Therefore, the uniqueness of our itinerary and the chance to let trekkers experience an experience worth every penny make the package a preferable choice among trekkers worldwide.
 In addition, our unique itinerary includes two nights in Kathmandu post trek for contingency, and weather delays are why you prefer the 20-day Everest Cho La Pass Trek.

-Customize Your Trek:
+Customize Your Everest Cho La Pass Trek:

 - This is a general itinerary, which can always individually be “tailormade”.
-The trek package can be redesigned or redeveloped as per your taste, For more information please contact us.
+The Everest Cho La pass trek package can be redesigned or redeveloped as per your taste, For more information please contact us.

 20-day Everest Cho La Pass Trek Itinerary

-We recommend that you schedule your arrival in Kathmandu in the morning or during the day.
+We recommend that you schedule your arrival in Kathmandu in the morning or afternoon.
 This will give you enough time to relax and recover from jet lag before starting your adventure.
-Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel.
-After checking in.
-You will be briefed about your upcoming adventure.
-If you have any doubts, check your equipment and visited to Thamel, the main tourist hub.
-Spend the night in Kathmandu.
+Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel where you will be served welcome drinks.
+After you have freshened up, your trek guide will brief you about your trip in the lobby of your hotel in the evening.

-Accommodation: Hotel (Hotel Vajra)
+Accommodation: Hotel Moonlight

 In the morning, you visit two UNESCO World Heritage Sites, Boudhanath and Pashupatinath, as part of a guided sightseeing tour.
 The tour lasts approximately 3 to 4 hours.
 In the afternoon, you will be briefed about your upcoming adventure.
 If you have any doubts, check your equipment and visit the Swayambhunath Monkey Temple near your hotel.
 Spend the night in Kathmandu.

-Accommodation: Hotel Vajra
+Accommodation: Hotel Moonlight

 Meals: Breakfast